Important Updates Effective January 2025

 What is the Nova Scotia Real Estate Commission?

 The Nova Scotia Real Estate Commission is an independent, non-government agency, responsible for the regulation of the real estate industry.
+The Commission is comprised of a Board of Directors, committees and full-time staff members.

 What is the purpose of the Real Estate Commission?